 Other areas of counselling I deal with

-My fees are £40 per hour.
+My fees are £40 for the initial assessment session and subsequent sessions are £50 per hour.
 I do offer some concessionary sessions for clients that are on a limited income and this can be negotiated.

-In certain circumstances I can offer home visits.
-Please visit my website for further clarification of cost.
+In certain circumstances, I can offer home visits.
+Please visit my website for further clarification of the cost.

 I am particularly interested in loss and bereavement.
 We grieve for many reasons during our lives, from the death of a loved, loss of a job, relationship, illness, way of life and many other situations.
 I believe that we all go through a process of grieving, sometimes we need help to manage our loss, to readjust and this is where I believe that counselling is particularly helpful.